Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery: METHODS

-where $f_i$ represents some function and $\mathbf{Pa}(v_i)$ denotes the parent set of node $v_i$ (i.e., nodes $v_k$ s.t. $e_{k,i} \ \in E$).
-The functions $f_i$ and parent sets $\mathbf{Pa}(v_i)$ are typically unknown.
+This suffices to represent the problem with discrete RVs.
+For continuous RVs, we follow the general Structural Equation Model (SEM) of~\cite{pearl2009causality}, in which RVs are generated according to $x_i = f_i(\mathbf{Pa}(x_i))$ where $f_i$ represents some (typically unknown) function.
 Many subclasses of SEM exist, with varying assumptions and properties.
 For example, in the Additive Noise Model~\citep{hoyer2008nonlinear}, variables are generated by applying nonlinear functions to parents and adding arbitrary and jointly independent noise.

-\textbf{Causal discovery.} Given a dataset $\mathbf{X} \in \mathbb{R}^{n \times d}$ of $n$ $d$-dimensional observations generated according to a SEM, the goal is to identify the true underlying DAG $G$.
-In \textit{score-based} methods, this is formulated as an optimization problem.
-Letting $\mathbb{D}^{(d)}$ denote the set of DAGs with $d$ nodes, the problem can be formalized as finding the graph $G^*$ that satisfies
+\textbf{Causal discovery.} Given a dataset $\mathbf{X} \in \mathbb{R}^{n \times d}$ of $n$ $d$-dimensional observations, the goal is to identify the true underlying DAG $G$.
+In \textit{score-based} methods, this is formulated as the optimization of a score function $\mathcal{F}$.
+Letting $\mathbb{D}^{(d)}$ denote the set of DAGs with $d$ nodes, the problem can be formalized as finding one of the graphs $G^*$ satisfying